bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 2. **Redirect and Temporary Storage**: The proxy temporarily stores application's authorization request and handles redirect to the target authorization server.
-Upon successful authentication, it temporarily stores the authorization information (access and refresh tokens) obtained from the OAuth2 server.
+Upon successful authentication, generates an OAuth2 Authorization code and stores it along with the authorization information (access and refresh tokens) obtained from the OAuth2 server.

 3. **Redirect to Originating Application**: The proxy identifies the application that initiated the login and redirects the user back to it.

-4. **Token Exchange**: The application then contacts the proxy's token endpoint to exchange an authorization code or grant for the actual access and refresh tokens initially obtained by the proxy.
+3. **Token Exchange**: The application then contacts the proxy's token endpoint to exchange an authorization code or grant for the actual access and refresh tokens initially obtained by the proxy.